smart-classic/smart_server/README.md

 ###http://groups.google.com/group/smart-app-developers

 # Repositories
-These instructions are included in each if three github repositories that you'll need in order to run the SMArt Reference EMR in your own environment:
+These instructions apply to each of three github repositories that you'll need in order to run the SMArt Reference EMR in your own environment:

 * https://github.com/chb/smart_server.git